HYPERLITE DAY SALE丨UP TO $120 OFF

 Practical Implementation: The Contractor’s Checklist

 3. NEC Continuous Load Rule: Per the National Electrical Code (NEC), lighting loads are considered continuous.
-Circuits must be sized so that the load does not exceed 80% of the breaker rating.
+Circuits must be sized so the load does not exceed 80% of the breaker rating.
 For a 480V, 20A breaker, the maximum continuous load is 7.7 kW.

 Modeling Transparency & Assumptions